jonshiach/graphics-notes/_sources/_pages/04_Vectors_and_matrices.md

 $$ \hat{\vec{a}} = \frac{\vec{a}}{\|\vec{a}\|}. $$(eq:unit-vector)

 This process is called **normalising a vector**.
-For example, to determine a unit vector pointing in the same direction as the vector $\vec{a} = (3, 0, 4)$, we normalize it by dividing by its magnitude which is 5.
+For example, to determine a unit vector pointing in the same direction as the vector $\vec{a} = (3, 0, 4)$, we normalise it by dividing by its magnitude which is 5.

 ```{math}
 :numbered: false